Do You Exfoliate Before or After Shaving?

 Should You Exfoliate Before Shaving?

-Yes, exfoliate before shaving to ensure an irritation-free shave.
+Yes, exfoliate before shaving to ensure a smooth, irritation-free shave.
 Start in the shower to let the warm water soften your skin and hair.
 Then use a chemical exfoliator or body scrub to gently remove the buildup of dead cells.
 After that you can follow up with all the normal steps in your routine to get a smooth, close shave — shaving cream, moisturizer etc.

 Should You Exfoliate After Shaving?